 Q: How do I become a volunteer at Phipps?

 A: The first step is to fill out an application.
-Because we strive to ensure that volunteers are placed in positions that best match their skills, interests and abilities, all accepted applicants are required to participate in an interview, orientation and placement meeting.
-Phipps’ volunteer application is available here.
-You can also request a hard copy by calling 412/622-6915, ext.
-6958 or sending an email to email@example.com.
+Because we strive to ensure that volunteers are placed in positions that best match their skills, interests and abilities, all accepted applicants are required to participate in interview, orientation and placement meetings.

 Q: Do I need to have any special skills or training?

 A: On the job training is provided for most positions.
-Docents are required to attend a multi-week training program, while Master Gardeners must complete an intensive 23-week training program.
+Docents are required to attend a multi-week training program, while Master Gardeners must complete an intensive two semester training program.

 Q: Do I need to bring any tools or equipment?